PurplePachyderm/vfc_ci_tutorial/README.md

 ```

-Each test run will consist of 40 executions of the dotprod executable, over
+Each test run will consist of 40 executions of the dotprod executable, split
-two backends.
+over two backends.
 This will export one test probe containing the result of the
 naive dotprod.
 To make sure that everything works correctly, it is possible to
-call `vfc_ci test` with the dry-run flag, so that no output file will be
+call `vfc_ci test` with the dry run flag, so that no output file will be
 produced :

 ```
-$ vfc_ci test -d
+❯ vfc_ci test -d
 [...]
 Info [vfc_ci]: The results have been successfully written to XXXXXXXXXX.vfcrun.h5.
 Info [vfc_ci]: The dry run flag was enabled, so no files were actually created.
 ```

-If you get the following output, your Verificarlo CI setup is working.
+If you get the following output, your Verificarlo CI setup should be correct.

 Before setting up the CI workflow, we need to make sure that our local
 repository doesn't contain any unstaged changes.
 Commit and push the changes
-that you've just made :
+that you have just made :

 ```
-$ git add .
+❯ git add .
-$ git commit
+❯ git commit
-$ git push
+❯ git push --set-upstream origin master
 ```

 You are finally ready to create the CI workflow.
 This can be done automatically
 with the following command :

 ```
-$ vfc_ci setup github
+❯ vfc_ci setup github
+Info [vfc_ci]: A Verificarlo CI workflow has been setup on master.
+Info [vfc_ci]: Make sure that you have a "vfc_tests_config.json" on this branch.
+You can also perform a "vfc_ci test" dry run before pushing other commits.

 ```

 This should create a commit on the `master` branch (which we will call the
 *dev* branch), as well as a `vfc_ci_master` branch (which we will call the *CI*
 branch).
-A test run will also be triggered immediately after the commit, which
+A first test run will also be triggered immediately after the commit,
-will result in the first test file being committed to the CI branch.
+which will result in a test file being committed to the CI branch.

 ### 5. Serve the test report

-Once the test file has been commited to the CI branch, you can checkout to it
+Once the test file has been committed to the CI branch, you can checkout to it
 and access the results :

 ```
-$ git checkout vfc_ci master
+❯ git checkout vfc_ci master
+❯ git pull origin vfc_ci_master
-$ cd vfcruns
+❯ cd vfcruns
-$ vfc_ci test -s
+❯ vfc_ci test -s
 ```

+... will open the report in your browser.

 There's not much to see for now, since there's only one test variable and one
 run in the report.
 However, if the naive algorithm could seem sufficient at
 first glance, it does have one issue.
-The values of `x` and `y` are uniformly
-distributed on [0, 1], so the average value of the `x[i] * y[i]` is 1/2.
+The values of `x[i] * y[i]` are all
-However, these values are added to the same `res` variable, which becomes bigger
+added to the same `res` variable, which becomes bigger and bigger compared to
-and bigger over the course of the summation, and increase the chances of
+the `x[i] * y[i]` over the course of the summation, thus increasing the chances
-suffering from cancellation errors.
+of suffering from absorption errors.

 ### 6. Adding an improved method

 This section introduces another method for the computation of a dot product.
-The idea is to recursively split the `x` and `y` arrays in half, as to obtain
+The idea is to recursively split the `x` and `y` arrays in half as to obtain
 a binary tree, and to compute the `x[i] * y[i]` when the arrays are of size 1
-(this is our base case).
+(which is the base case).

 The final result is computed by adding for each node the dot prods of its two
 children, until the root is reached.
 Since the results of each layer are added
-together and have the same order of magnitude, this way of rearranging the sums
+together and have the same order of magnitude, this way of rearranging the sum
-should avoid cancellation errors and improve the numerical accuracy.
+should avoid absorption errors and improve the numerical accuracy.

 ![Recursive dotprod](img/recursive_dotprod.png "Recursive dotprod")

-Here is the implementation of the algorithm that you can add at the beginning
+Here is the implementation of the algorithm that you can add before the `main`
-of `main.c` :
+function:

 ```
 float recursiveDotprod(float * x, float * y, size_t n) {